aadi1405/gotyourback/README.md

 # GOT YOUR BACK
+Hello Everyone, I got my acceptance from Columbia University and Duke University!
+Wish I had a one-stop guide for applying to universities before I began the process, hence created this Repo which will be helpful for students applying for Masters programs, particularly in USA.

 A repo where I keep adding content [mainly resources] which may help students pursue their masters program! :)